rootiest/obsidian-ai-image-ocr/README.md

 - Add your own OpenAI-compatible provider and model ID
 - Works with common image formats (PNG, JPG, WEBM, etc.)
 - Clean, markdown-formatted output
+- Use custom prompt text or stick with the default
 - Choose where to send extracted text:
   - Replace image embed
   - Insert at cursor